azarual/epicGrid/README.md

 * no dependencies - written in pure javascript
 * lightweight - 976 bytes when minified and gzipped, only 2.68kb before
 * easy to use - if you can use fractions, you can use epicGrid
-* responsive - includes upto 5 breakpoint - reacts to resize events
+* responsive - includes upto 5 breakpoints - reacts to resize events
 * no clearfix containers! - automagically calculates where to clear floats

 ####Setup